ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 5-FU with leucovorin and irinotecan (called FOLFIRI)

-Any of the above with either cetuximab, bevacizumab, or panitumumab
+Any of the above with 1 of the following targeted therapies (see below): cetuximab, bevacizumab, or panitumumab

 Side effects of chemotherapy